Dear Friends and Prayer

 England with a small international group.
 And then just last Sunday

-evening there was a multi-church gathering to pray ![Local
+evening there was a multi-church gathering to pray for Cardigan and our local

 area here.
 After a time of worship, we were given information about